 The children at Storymakers have told me they’ve been reading more during lockdown and that their choice of book has differed due to having the freedom to choose.
 They also said they’ve enjoyed having more time to read, which is great news isn’t it?

-Here is a selection of books they’ve read and recommend.
+Here is a selection of their recommended lockdown reads.

 Slime by David Walliams.

 Olivia told me this book is about a boy called Ned and his sister Jemima who is very annoying to Ned and loves pranking him.
 But ned has superpowers….
 They have a mum and dad who are very horrible and they are very rarely at home.

 “There are no week bits, I woke up every morning and read it.
 I couldn’t stop reading it and I read it in about two days.
 It was so engaging and I was very sad that I finished it so quickly.

 Slime is a very funny book.
 My favourite characters were Jemima and Neds piano teacher, Madam Solenzio sloth, as she was very lazy and she fell asleep when a kid started playing the piano.
 I recommend this book to 7-10 year olds, or anyone who likes laughing!”

 Oliver recommended this book which follows the life of two tigers in Ancient Rome after they have been kidnapped from the jungle.
 One becomes a pet for the Princess, Aurelia, Caesar’s daughter.
 The other is made to fight and kill the gladiators.

 Eventually, the two tigers are re-united in the gladiatorial ring, fighting for their freedom.